 Refund forms are available in each school cafeteria.
-Submit completed forms to the site kitchen manager to be processed and fulfilled at the District Office.
-Refunds are provided by check from the District Nutrition Office.
+Submit completed forms to the site kitchen lead to be processed and fulfilled at the district office.
+Refunds are provided by check from the district Nutrition office.
 Balances left after a student has transferred out of the district or graduated will become district property after a period of 1 year from date of transfer or graduation.